asharijaz123/guard-rail-automation-assignment/README.md

 # Guard Rails Assignment Suite

-Guard Rails Assignemnt SUite is a set of guidelines or rules used for creating and designing test cases for Juice Shop application.
+Guard Rails Assignemnt Suite is a set of guidelines or rules used for creating and designing test cases for Juice Shop application.
 The framework is comprised of a combination of industry practices and modern tools that are designed to help add tests more efficiently.

 The framework includes guidelines to coding standards, BDD approach that drive the entire framework, design patterns, test-data handling methods, page object classes, processes for storing test results, and custom utility functions on how to access external resources.